Mangere Aerodrome: Later years

 The aerodrome carried on with flying post war with flight training and general aeroclub activities.
 Passenger services from Mangere ended in 1947 when the newly nationalised airline, NAC was forced to move to the joint Air Force and Civilian airport at Whenuapai.
 At the time international flying operations were located at Mechanics Bay for flying boats and Whenuapai Air Force base for land based aircraft using a civilian terminal.
-It was logical that internal air services operated from there.

 In 1948 Mangere Aerodrome was short listed along with others as a possible future site of an overseas international landbased airport.
 In 1956, the aerodrome was chosen as the site of Auckland International Airport, due to its isolation from major built up urban areas with the prospect of jet transport on the horizon.
 In February 1961, with preliminary construction underway, the Auckland Aero Club moved to Ardmore aerodrome and Mangere Aerodrome closed.
 The new Auckland Airport opened in 1965.